Policies that outline what is and isn't allowed on our apps.

 We restrict the display of nudity or sexual activity because some people in our community may be sensitive to this type of content, particularly due to cultural background or age.

 We understand that nudity can be shared for a variety of reasons, including as a form of protest, to raise awareness about a cause or for educational or medical reasons.
 Where appropriate and such intent is clear, we make allowances for the content.
 For example, while we restrict some images of female breasts that include the nipple, we allow other images, including those depicting acts of protest, women actively engaged in breast-feeding and photos of post-mastectomy scarring.
-We also allow photographs of paintings, sculptures and other art that depicts nude figures.
-We default to removing sexual imagery to prevent the sharing of non-consensual or underage content.
-Unless otherwise stated (such as ‘Real world art” and “Digital Imagery”), the Adult Nudity and Sexual Activity policy focuses on photorealistic imagery, which we define as an image or video that looks like a photograph or video of a real person (or event).
-Where it is unclear if an image or video is photorealistic, we presume that it is.
+We also allow real world art that depicts nudity such as photographs of paintings, sculptures, etc. We default to removing sexual imagery to prevent the sharing of non-consensual or underage content.

 Content relating to child nudity is addressed in our Community Standard on Child Sexual Exploitation, Abuse and Nudity.